 Contact Lenses Can Be A Problem When Taking Certain Medications

 - Antihistamines, taken to fight allergies, have a side effect of drying out the eyes.
 Some acne medications and acetylsalicylic acid (ASA) also have a similar impact.
 Introducing a foreign object like contacts into dry eyes is a recipe for irritation, itching, redness, blurred vision, etc. because the contract covers the surface of the eye and restricts the flow of oxygen.
 Plus, you’re not supposed to rub your eyes with contacts on.
 You got to take them off while rinsing or putting in soothing eye drops… These niggling problems can be avoided by wearing lenses for as less time as possible – or not wearing them at all — when you think your eyes are feeling gritty and dehydrated.

 Don’t Wear Contact Lenses To The Hair Dressing Salon

-• The indoor air in a hair-dressing salon is loaded with airborne particles like hairspray and other styling products.
+- The indoor air in a hair-dressing salon is loaded with airborne particles like hairspray and other styling products.
 The constant use of hair dryers is also removing moisture from the air.
-Sounds like an ideal place you want to wear contact lens in?
+Sounds like an ideal place you want to wear a contact lens in?
 No, not at all…